 Pigment Dispersion Syndrome Symptoms and Risk

-Many people with PDS do not have any symptoms.
+Many people with pigment dispersion syndrome (PDS) do not have any symptoms.
 Some people may have blurring of vision or see halos.

 Even if you have pigmentary glaucoma, you may not notice any symptoms.
 In time, as the optic nerve becomes more damaged, you may notice that blank spots begin to appear in your field of vision.
 You usually won’t notice these blank spots in your day-to-day activities until the optic nerve is significantly damaged and these spots become large.
 If all of the optic nerve fibers die, blindness results.